stalniy/casl/packages/casl-mongoose/README.md

 As you can see, a static method returns all fields that can be read for all posts.
 At the same time, an instance method returns fields that can be read from this particular `post` instance.
 That's why there is no much sense (except you want to reduce traffic between app and database) to pass the result of static method into `mongoose.Query`'s `select` method because eventually you will need to call `accessibleFieldsBy` on every instance.

-## Integration with any MongoDB library
+## Integration with other MongoDB libraries

 In case you don't use mongoose, this package provides `toMongoQuery` function which can convert CASL rules into [MongoDB] query.
 Lets see an example of how to fetch accessible records using raw [MongoDB adapter][mongo-adapter]